Consensys/doc.goquorum/docs/HowTo/Use/node_network_migration.md

 description: Migrate node to a new IP network
 ---

-# Migrate node to a new IP network
+# Migrate nodes to a new IP network

-When changing the network configuration of a node, it's recommended to follow specific steps so the new configuration it's applied and the consensus protocol continues to work as expected.
+Use the following instructions to change the network configuration of a node while ensuring the consensus protocol continues to work as expected.

-This documentation applies when using static configuratoin through the `static-nodes.json` file.
+These instructions apply when using a static configuration through the `static-nodes.json` file.

-!!!important
+The following instructions use a three-node network, A, B, and C, as an example, where Node A is being migrated.
+These instructions can apply to any number of migrated nodes on any network with any number of nodes.

+!!! important

-    Before starting the migration, create a backup of your data directory of all Nodes.
+    Before migrating a node to a new network, create a backup of each node's data directory.

 ## Prerequisites

 - [GoQuorum installed](../GetStarted/Install.md)
 - A running [Raft network](../../Tutorials/Create-a-Raft-network.md) or [IBFT network](../../Tutorials/Create-IBFT-Network.md)

-## Example setup for steps

-*Assume a 3 node network A, B, C, where Node A is the node being migrated.*

-!!!tip
-    This can apply to any number of migrated Nodes on any network with any number of nodes.

 ## Raft

 ### Peers with same networking configuration

-This applies when the node has a new networking configuration but the peers keep the same IP/Ports as before.
+In this scenario, the migrated node has a new network configuration, but its peers keep the same IP addresses and ports as before.
 For example:

-- Node A's public IP is changed to another public IP and Node B/C keep the same public IP (same applies for public ports).
+- Node A's public IP address and port are changed, and Nodes B and C keep the same public IP addresses and ports.

-- Node A migrates from one private sub-net 10.1.X.X to another subnet 10.2.X.X but is still able to connect to Node B and C using the same IPs as before
+- Node A migrates from one private sub-network `10.1.X.X` to another sub-network `10.2.X.X` but can still connect to Nodes B and C using the same IP addresses as before, by routing across the sub-networks.
-    This applies both when Node of B and C are public or are private but continue to be accessible using routing across the sub-nets.

-!!!tip
-    Before any step, create a backup of your data directory in all Nodes.

 #### Steps

-1. Stop Node A
+1. Stop Node A.

-1. On node B or C, obtain the Raft ID (_Quorum Raft node ID in the network_) of Node A.
+1. On Node B or C, obtain Node A's Raft ID (GoQuorum Raft node ID in the network):

-    In the `geth` console, run:

-    ```js
+    === "geth console request"

+        ```bash
         raft.cluster
         ```

-    With the result:
+    === "JSON result"

         ```js
         {
             "jsonrpc": "2.0",
             "id": 10,
             "result": [{
                 "raftId": 1,
                 "nodeId": "<enodeId>",
                 ...
             }, ...]
         }
         ```

-    Obtain the Raft ID assigned to the Node A (which in the example above is `1`).
+    In this example Node A's Raft ID is 1.

-1. On node B or C, remove Node A using the obtained Raft ID previously
+1. On Node B or C, remove Node A from the network using its Raft ID:

-    In the `geth` console, run:

-    ```js
-    raft.removePeer(<Raft ID>)
+    ```bash
+    raft.removePeer(<RAFT-ID>)
     ```

-    This will remove the Node A from the network

-1. Update networking configuration in the `static-nodes.json` used by Node A.
+1. Update the network configuration in Node A's `static-nodes.json` file.

+    !!! note

-    Even that this file isn't read when using `--raftjoinexisting <raftId>`, the file should be updated to keep it in sync with the current cluster configuration.
+        Even if this file isn't specified with [`--raftjoinexisting`](../../Reference/CLI-Syntax.md#raftjoinexisting), it should be updated to keep in sync with the current cluster configuration.

-1. Follow the steps on [`Adding GoQuorum nodes`](./add_node_examples.md#raft) to add back the peer with the new network configuration to the Raft network
+1. [Add Node A back to the Raft network](add_node_examples.md#raft) with its new network configuration.

-1. The nodes should be able to connect with their peers and the `raft.cluster` [command](../../Reference/API-Methods.md#raft_cluster) should show the updated information and IP/Port configuration.
+1. The nodes can now connect with their peers, and [`raft.cluster`](../../Reference/API-Methods.md#raft_cluster) shows the updated information and network configuration.

 ### Peers need a new networking configuration

-In this scenario, the Node won't be able to communicate after the migration with the peers using the same IP/Port as before and requires updating the IP/Ports of the peers on the Node side.
+In this scenario, the migrated node must update the IP addresses and ports of its peers.
 For example:

-- Node A/B/C were in the same private sub-net and Node A is migrating to another sub-net or to the internet.
-NAT is used to transte IP from public to private sub-net and viceversa, requiring the Nodes to use their peer's public IPs.
+- Nodes A, B, and C are in the same private sub-network, and Node A migrates to another sub-network or to the internet.
+  NAT is used to translate the IP addresses from public to private sub-network and vice versa, requiring the nodes to use their peers' public IPs.
-    This will require updating configuration of Node A to use the public IP of Node B and C.
-    Same applies for the configuration of Node B and C.
+  This requires updating the configuration of Node A to use the public IP addresses of Nodes B and C, and updating the configurations of Nodes B and C to use the public IP address of Node A.

 #### Steps

 1. Stop all nodes.

-1. Clean the cached Raft data
+1. Clean the cached Raft data.

     In the data folder of each node, run:

-    ```js
+    ```bash
     rm quorum-raft-state raft-*
     ```

-    This will force Raft to refresh the cluster state based on the latest information in the `static-nodes.json` without losing any of the blockchain history/data.
+    This forces Raft to refresh the cluster state based on the latest information in the `static-nodes.json` without losing any of the blockchain data.

-1. Migrate Node A's data to the new location
+1. Migrate Node A's data to the new location.

-1. Update networking configuration in the `static-nodes.json` of all Nodes with the right accessible IP and Ports for each Node.
+1. Update the network configuration in the `static-nodes.json` file of each node with its peers' accessible IP addresses and ports.

-1. Start all nodes again.
-The nodes should be able to connect with their peers and the `raft.cluster` command should show the updated information and IP/Port configuration.
+1. Start all nodes.
+   The nodes can now connect with their peers, and [`raft.cluster`](../../Reference/API-Methods.md#raft_cluster) shows the updated information and network configuration.
-    In the `geth` console, run:

-    ```js
-    raft.cluster
-    ```

-    It will return the Raft cluster with the updated IP and Ports for each Node.

 ## IBFT

-For all scenarios, it's a matter of updating the right information in the `static-nodes.json` of the migrated Node.

-### Steps

-1. Stop the Node A.
+1. Stop Node A.

-1. Update networking configuration in the `static-nodes.json` of all Nodes with the right accessible IP and Ports for each node.
+1. Update the network configuration in Node A's `static-nodes.json` file with its peers' accessible IP addresses and ports.

-1. Start Node A. The nodes should be able to connect with the peers.
+1. Start Node A.

-    In the `geth` console, run:

-    ```js
-    admin.peers
-    ```

-    It will return the current connections between the Node A and Node B/C.
+   The nodes can now connect with their peers, and [`admin.peers`](https://geth.ethereum.org/docs/rpc/ns-admin#admin_peers) returns the current connections between the nodes.